Mario675/Minecraft_Quick_Homes/README.md

 # Setup
-- Please keep the files in a folder, since Script will be working off it's current directory, It will create files where it is.
+- Please keep the files in a folder, since Mc_Quick_Homes will be working off it's current directory, Quick_Homes will create files where it is.

 1. Launch Script once.
 Quick homes will create your ini file, (when there is no .ini file).